kr7pt0/Ovanah-WeatherForecast/README.md

 # Ovanah-WeatherForecast
-Weather forecast for 5 days using React &amp; Redux &amp; Saga
+Weather forecast for 5 days using React, Redux, Saga